 Watch the webinar HERE.

-Montana Moms join members of Moms Clean Air Force across the country to demand stronger protections against deadly soot.
+Montana moms join members of Moms Clean Air Force across the country to demand stronger protections against deadly soot.

 In May 2020, Moms Clean Air Force Montana joined more than 65 Moms Clean Air Force staff and volunteers from 18 states and DC to deliver testimony at the EPA’s virtual public hearing on PM 2.5, or deadly soot.
 In April 2020, Trump’s EPA proposed to retain the current standards for particle pollution, ignoring science and putting thousands of lives at risk.
 Even in the midst of a national public health emergency from COVID-19, moms participated in the public hearing in record numbers.
 It’s one of many ways Moms Clean Air Force Montana is continuing to engage in serious and consequential advocacy and outreach during the coronavirus pandemic.